Key stage 2 tests: applying for a review of pupils’ test results

 - the pupil not meeting the expected standard

-- or a change of 3 or more marks to the raw score
+- a change of 3 or more marks to the raw score

-A scaled score calculator will be available on NCA tools from 5 July for schools to use when deciding whether to apply for a review.
-This will enable schools to calculate what effect a change to the total raw score has on the scaled score awarded.
-2016 key stage 2 test materials and mark schemes are available at National curriculum assessments: past papers.
+A scaled score calculator will be available on NCA tools from Tuesday 4 July for schools to use when deciding whether to apply for a review.
+This enables schools to calculate what effect a change to the total raw score has on the scaled score awarded.
+Test materials and mark schemes are available in the practice materials collection.

 Marking review query

-Schools can apply for a marking review for as many pupils as they wish, as long as they meet the criteria stated above.
+Schools can apply for a marking review for as many pupils as they wish, as long as the potential change in a pupil’s mark meets the criteria for a successful review stated above.

-You should be aware that a pupil’s total raw score and/or scaled score may go up or down as a result of a marking review.
+You should be aware that a pupil’s total raw score and/or scaled score could go up or down as the result of a marking review.